 Published: Thu, 01 Mar 2012 10:51:49 GMT

-Sida's call for proposals for partnerships between Makerere University in Uganda and Swedish universities called “Research Training Partnership Programme as an integral part of Institutional Research Capacity Strengthening” is now closed and Letters of Intent are being evaluated.
+Sida's call for proposals for partnerships between Makerere University in Uganda and Swedish universities called “Research Training Partnership Programme as an integral part of Institutional Research Capacity Strengthening” is now closed and successful partnerships have been notified.

-The programme, named "Research Training Partnership Programme as an
+named "Research Training Partnership Programme as an integral part

-training capacity at universities in Sweden's target countries and
+capacity at universities in Sweden's target countries and regions,

 The Swedish investment in research cooperation over almost 40